jorguzman100/17_Workout_Tracker/README.md

 # Fitness Tracker

 The Fitness Tracker is a Full Stack Web Application which allow the user to register workouts and the related exercises.
-While keeping relevant information like duration, weight, duration, repetitions and distance, the app displays a useful dashboard to display the user's workouts progress.
+The app keeps relevant information like duration, weight, repetitions and distance, in order to display a useful dashboard to show the user's workouts progress.

 ## Badges